-- Remove top 5-10cm of soil to reduce soil fertility
+- Further remove the top 5-10cm to reduce soil fertility

-- Sowing at 5g per m2
+- Scatter the seed at a rate of 5g per m2

 - Lightly rake the area to cover the seed and water well

 I’ve sown my wildflower seed in April / May (spring)